 </div>

 You can move multiple HtmlElements at the same time.
-This is done by defining which Element should go along with the master
+This is done by defining which Element should go along with the master-draggable.
+This should be defined at the very first phase of the drag-cycle: inside a before dd-event-subscriber.
+The definition should be made by specifying e.relatives which should be a NodeList:

 ITSA.Event.before('dd', function(e) {